A1X5H04/whizboard-web/README.md

 - **Real-Time Collaboration:** Brainstorm with your team in real-time, regardless of your geographical location.
 Changes made by users are instantly reflected on the board.
 Powered by [LiveBlocks](https://liveblocks.io/).

-- **Lightweight SVG Canvas:** WhizBoard uses an SVG canvas to render your ideas.
+- **Lightweight SVG Canvas:** WhizBoard uses an SVG canvas (mostly) from scratch to render your ideas.
 This allows for a smooth and interactive experience, even with a large number of elements on the board.

-- **Made from Scratch:** The SVG canvas is built from scratch using React and SVG elements.
-This allows for a high level of customization and control over the board.
-Though, it may not be performant like other third-party libraries.
+Though, it may not be performant like other third-party canvas libraries.

 - **Interactive Elements:** Add interactive elements like sticky notes, shapes, lines, and text to your board.
 You can also pan and zoom to navigate the board easily.